phchma/phchma.github.io/index.md

 ## Education

 *   2012 Ph.
-D., majored in Ferrous Metallurgy, University of Science and Technology Beijing.
+D., majored in Ferrous Metallurgy, University of Science and Technology, Beijing.
-*   2007 B. E., majored in Metallurgical Engineering, University of Science and Technology Beijing.
+*   2007 B. E., majored in Metallurgical Engineering, University of Science and Technology, Beijing.

 ## Header 2